prakharg24/prakharg24.github.io/_pages/about.md

 News!
 ------
+* _[Sep 2021]_ Our paper **"HiKonv: High Throughput Quantized Convolution With Novel Bit-wise Management And Computation"** got accepted in ASP DAC 2022.
 * _[June 2021]_ I'll be joining **NUS MComp (AI specialization)** program in August 2021.
 * _[June 2021]_ Our paper **"Learning-Based Simultaneous Detection and Characterization of Time Delay Attack in Cyber-Physical Systems"** is now available online on [IEEE Explore](https://ieeexplore.ieee.org/document/9352977).
 * _[April 2021]_ Our paper **"Compressing Large-Scale Transformer-Based Models : A Case Study on BERT"** got accepted in TACL.
 Checkout the latest version on [arxiv](https://arxiv.org/abs/2002.11985).